nathanial/geist/crates/geist-mesh-cpu/README.md

 # geist-mesh-cpu — WCC Meshing (CPU)

 This crate builds chunk meshes on the CPU using a Watertight Cubical Complex (WCC) approach.
-It computes the boundary of solids with parity toggles, emits one quad per boundary cell (no greedy merging), and stitches chunk seams without cracks.
+It computes the boundary of solids with parity toggles, emits one quad per boundary cell, and stitches chunk seams without cracks.

 Highlights
 - Watertight by construction: interior faces cancel via XOR parity; only boundaries remain.